 Yes.
 I'm so confident that you'll love the results of our photo shoot together that I offer this guarantee: if you're not satisfied with the photos from our session and do not want to use any of them for your headshots or comp cards, I will keep the photos and return all but $50 to you.

 Good question.
-Obviously a successful photo shoot requires hard work by both the photographer and the actor/model.
-So I need you to be invested in the results.
-The nonrefundable portion of the fee helps me ensure that you take the session seriously -- my photo shoots are not intended to be a free, practice modeling session.
+A successful photo shoot requires hard work by you and by me, the photographer.
+The nonrefundable portion of the fee helps ensure that you take the session seriously.